thecatalinstan/Criollo/README.md

 ## How to Use

-Criollo can easily be embedded as a web-server inside your OS X or iOS app, should you be in need of such a feature, however it was designed to create standalone, long-lived daemon style apps.
+Criollo can easily be embedded as a web-server inside your macOS, iOS or tvOS app, should you be in need of such a feature, however it was designed to create standalone, long-lived daemon style apps.
 It is fully [`launchd`](http://launchd.info/) compatible and replicates the lifecycle and behavior of `NSApplication`, so that the learning curve should be as smooth as possible.

 For a more real-world example, check out the [criollo.io](https://criollo.io) website, made using Criollo and available for your cloning pleasure at [https://github.com/thecatalinstan/Criollo-Web](https://github.com/thecatalinstan/Criollo-Web).